smherwig/phoenix-fileserver/README.md

 filesystem image, computes the Merkle tree of the image, and outputs a serialized representation of the tree to a file.

-A bd-verity block device entails computing the merkle tree of a bd-std filesystem image:
+A bd-verity block device entails computing the Merkle tree of a bd-std filesystem image:

 ```